KFC: Controversies and criticism

 In November 2021, Finland's first KFC restaurant was opened at the Itis shopping center in Itäkeskus, Helsinki.
 A few days before the opening day, a tent had appeared in front of the restaurant, where a man who had kept his identity secret for a few days had stayed, and who on the opening day revealed himself to the public as a vegan activist defending animal rights.
 After trying to give his speech to those present, the security company carried him away.
 Even before the opening of the restaurant, in October, news of a controversy over the procurement of a broiler for food from Poland; the cause is mainly related to the risk of salmonella in broilers, which is a significant problem in Poland, whereas its prevalence in Finland is low.

 Following the 2022 Russian invasion of Ukraine, a number of companies have faced growing pressure to halt operations in Russia but have not yet done so.
 This includes KFC, which has over 1,000 outlets in Russia, more than any other Western fast food chain.

+However, within a few years, all Russian KFC restaurants were rebranded as "Rostic's".

 In early 2022 a promotional video was shot with influencer Niko Omilana showing a chicken farm in the KFC supply chain.
 The video depicted birds with a good quality of life.
 Animal rights activists entered the same farm months later and found vastly different conditions, with instances of "severe overcrowding" and "lame and dead birds".
 Paul Roger, a vet and founder member of AWSELVA, said birds in the footage were exhibiting "behavioural signs of stress such as feather pecking and topical skin infection".
 KFC's actions were branded "misleading".

-On Wednesday 9 November 2022, KFC Germany issued an announcement inviting its German audience to celebrate Kristallnacht with 'Cheesy Chicken'.
-An apology was issued shortly afterwards.
+On November 9, 2022, KFC Germany issued an announcement inviting its German audience to celebrate Kristallnacht with "Cheesy Chicken".
+An apology was issued shortly afterwards, blaming the original message as an "error in our system".

+In May 2024, the closure of the outlet in Malaysia was reported due to the ongoing Israeli–Palestinian conflict.
+Attacks on two outlets in Baghdad, Iraq were also reported.

+In September 2024, KFC announced that it would not meet the Better Chicken Commitment, an animal welfare pledge made in 2019.
+The commitment includes several welfare standards, such as adopting slower-growing breeds by 2026, but as of 2024, only 1% of KFC's chickens were from such breeds.